Join In

 - Everyone else my age is an adult whereas I am merely in disguise.
 (Poet Margaret Atwood) (The subordinate clause establishes a comparison for the main clause.)

-Some More Examples of Subordinating Conjunctions
+More Examples Showing the Role of Subordinating Conjunctions

-Below are some more examples of subordinating conjunctions in sentences.
+Here are some more examples of subordinating conjunctions in sentences.
 Remember that the role of the subordinating conjunction and subordinate clause is to establish a time, a place, a reason, a condition, or a concession for the main clause.
 This means the clauses in bold are all functioning as adverbs.
 They're all adverbial clauses.Subordinating Conjunction | Category | Example |

 ---|---|---|